Shedding Light: Watch This Enlightening Breakdown of DP Janusz Kaminski’s Signature Lighting Techniques (Video) - MovieMaker Magazine

 - With exteriors, Kaminski “chooses to backlight his subjects against the sun.
 This method has one side effect that is another Janusz signature: the super-hot rim, or hair light.
 Very rarely do you get the opportunity to overpower the sun, so he lets his rim light blow out.
 This carries on into his interior work as well, which gives his interiors and exteriors a sort of continuity.”

-- Kaminski uses “diffusion filters and nets on his lenses to force the light to bloom and further lower contrast.
-He seems to use every kind of diffusion filter there is,
+- Kaminski uses “every kind of diffusion filter there is, and nets on his lenses, to force the light to bloom and further lower contrast.”

 - To find the right color, Kaminski “also uses CTO and CTS gels a lot.
 When he uses orange, it’s always a strong orange.
 Whatever contrast he loses, he brings back with ENR in the lab.”